AnaElisaLopezMiranda/hatecrimes_opentorontodata/README.md

 ## Overview

-This project analyzes the relationship between hate crimes and the date, time, and reason it takes place
+This project analyzes the relationship between hate crimes and the date, time, and reason it takes place.

 ## File Structure